 The young Japanese artist Chiharu Shiota deals generously with her dreams.
-Her installations and performances lead into sleep, night and the self-forgetfulness of the dreaming body.
-Far from Japan, her loss of orientation and her fear of losing the personal and individual have become the leitmotifs of her art.
+Her installations and performances lead into sleep, night, and the self-forgetfulness of the dreaming body.
+Far from Japan, her disorientation and fear of losing the personal and individual have become the leitmotifs of her art.
 From them arise theatrical images inviting viewers’ participation.

 In 1999 she created the installation Dreaming Time: From the framework of a house, whose roof and walls were made partly of crossed chopsticks, a bid to escape was made by an army of shoes, all of which were tied with red threads to the middle of the house and hence kept within a certain radius, yet not a single shoe pointed inwards.
 The worst of it was that every shoe had lost its partner and had to make its way in the world alone.